Marina Silva cites 'evil seed of Bolsonarism' and announces support for Lula's candidacy for the presidency | Elections 2022

 Former senator and former minister Marina Silva announced this Monday (12) support for PT Luiz Inácio Lula da Silva for the Presidency of the Republic.

-The support of Marina, who was already a member of the PT and was Minister of the Environment during Lula’s first term as president, took place during a meeting in São Paulo.
+The support of Marina, who was already a member of the PT and was Minister of the Environment in Lula’s first stint in the presidency, took place during a meeting in São Paulo.

 Marina left the PT in 2009 and was a candidate for the Presidency of the Republic in 2010, for the PV, facing Dilma Rousseff, PT candidate.
 She applied for the same position by PSB, in 2014, and by Rede, in 2018.